 The Circular Economy as an example for teamwork

 Depending on how advanced a yogi is on the path of yoga, he or she has already started to take responsibility for himself.
-In the next step you also take responsibility for what is happening around you.
+In the next step, you also take responsibility for what is happening around you.
 In this way, yoga practitioners automatically become responsible consumers.
 “The consumer has an important role in initiating the next circular step by sending the used products back to us.”
-Therefore, the circular economy takes responsibility for many groups.
-First of all, the suppliers who have to think raw materials innovatively.
+The circular economy, therefore, takes responsibility for many groups: First of all, the suppliers who have to think raw materials innovatively.
 Most importantly, as a company, we are responsible for ensuring that the products that are brought onto the market also come to a sensible end.
 However, this can only be guaranteed if consumers return the products to the cycle, i.e. return them to us.

 Isn’t it nice to see that here too the circular idea takes a holistic view of all interest groups and that responsibility does not only apply to one group, for example to consumers?
 It works more like teamwork.

 We actually have to go back to 7th grade now and ask the children if they still find it exhausting.
-However, we are pretty sure that they understand the whole principle at least as well as the yogis.
+We are pretty sure that they understand the whole principle at least as well as the yogis.

 Oh, and what do the students say about yoga?
 Girls and boys thought it was cool or stupid!
 A step of equality with which you are slightly ahead of our generation, but that’s another topic …

 If you want to find out more about the topic of the circular economy, we recommend that you look at the following TED TALK or at the Ellen Mac Arthur Glenn Foundation drop by.